rectorphp/getrector-com/packages/blog/data/_posts/2020/2020-12-14-4-configurable-phpstan-rules-that-help-rector-merge-188-pull-request-a-month.md

 <br>

-An unintended side effect of this PHPStan rule is that **every Rector rule is tested**.
+An unintended side effect of the [SeeAnnotationToTestRule](https://github.com/symplify/symplify/blob/master/packages/phpstan-rules/src/Rules/SeeAnnotationToTestRule.php) is that **every Rector rule is tested**.

 Do you want to add this PHPStan rule yourself but don't like hundreds of PHPStan errors in your CI?
 Use [this Rector rule to complete `@see` annotations](https://github.com/rectorphp/rector/blob/master/docs/rector_rules_overview.md#addseetestannotationrector) for you.